 Choosing the Right Investments on Prosper

-In order to properly diversify your Prosper portfolio, it is recommended that you maintain $2,500 in investments.
+In order to properly diversify your Prosper loan funds portfolio, it is recommended that you maintain $2,500 in investments.
 This way, you’re able to have a variety of investments in your portfolio.

 Diversifying your portfolio allows you to choose loans with higher returns and hedge the risk against loans that offer less risk, but lower average returns.